-Configuring Management OAuth Profiles for Event Broker Service Authentication
+Configuring OAuth Profiles for Management Access to Event Broker Services

 Considerations for Configuring OAuth Profiles for Authentication

-Here are some considerations for configuring OAuth profiles for authenticating connections with your event broker services.
+Here are some considerations when configuring OAuth profiles for your event broker services:

-• Configuration of OAuth profiles for role authenticating connections with individual event broker services is only possible using the SEMP Proxy v2 REST APIs.
+• Configuring OAuth profiles on event broker services to enable sigle sign-on (SSO) through your identity provider (IdP) is only possible using the SEMP Proxy v2 REST APIs.

-• You can create a maximum of three OAuth profiles per event broker service for role-based authentication.
+• You can create a maximum of three OAuth profiles per event broker service.

-• You must configure your OAuth provider correctly.
-See Configuring Your OAuth Provider.
+• You must configure your OAuth identity provider correctly.
+For more information, see Configuring Your OAuth Identity Provider.

 • You require an API token generated from the Cloud Console by an account with the Administrator or Mission Control Manager roles.
 The API token must have the following permissions: